-TV Review: The public shame of 'The Secret Millionaire'Posted on: 15 November 2011 by Alexander Hay
+TV Review: The public shame of 'The Secret Millionaire'Posted by Alexander Hay

 Redemption is a demanding business.
 Though being pilloried is no longer in vogue, public shaming and its corresponding need to confess your sins in public has become all the rage